-The new film “A Quiet Place” is an edge-of-your-seat tale about a family struggling to avoid being heard by monsters with hypersensitive ears.
+The 2018 film “A Quiet Place” is an edge-of-your-seat tale about a family struggling to avoid being heard by monsters with hypersensitive ears.
 Conditioned by fear, they know the slightest noise will provoke a violent response – and almost certain death.

 Like fairy tales and fables that dramatize cultural phobias or anxieties, the movie may be resonating with audiences because something about it rings true.
 For hundreds of years, Western culture has been at war with noise.